The Tort Of Nuisance [Case laws]

 Defences under nuisance:

 1. Prescription- If the nuisance continues for 20 years without interruption then the defendant will escape liability.
-This 20 years time will begin to run only when Plaintiff realises nuisance.
+These 20 years will begin to run only when Plaintiff realises nuisance.

 2. Statutory authority- Usually when states are performing the function which prima facie of public welfare nature, then the Courts have granted the defence of statutory authority in case of nuisance.
 However, it is clear from Ratanlal Municipality case that if the concerned statutory authority is negligent in its function then this defence will not be of any use to the statutory authority.